-Visual information undergoes complex processing before becoming a clear picture.
+Visual information undergoes complex processing before turning into a clear picture.
 The optic nerve is largely responsible for this process.
-Unfortunately, it can atrophy due to the various pathological processes.
-Currently, medicine does not have treatment methods, which can completely cure degenerative diseases of the optic nerve.
-Stem cell therapy offers a new modern approach, the purpose of which is to restore neurological function partially or completely.
+Unfortunately, it can atrophy due to various pathological processes.
+Currently, there are no treatments in medicine that would completely cure degenerative diseases of the optic nerve.
+Stem cell therapy offers a new modern approach, the goal of which is to partially or completely restore neurological functions.

 The pathogenetic mechanism of optic atrophy

 The optic nerve originates from the retina and conducts video signals between the retina and the cerebral cortex.
-The damaged optic nerve becomes unable to conduct signals to the brain.
+The damaged optic nerve becomes unable to transmit signals to the brain.

-Such pathologies have complex pathophysiological mechanisms of onset.
-The causes of their occurrence can be varied:
+Such pathologies have complex pathophysiological mechanisms of occurence.
+The reasons of their occurrence can be different:

-- Ophthalmic diseases – glaucoma (high intraocular pressure), myopia (nearsightedness), retinitis pigmentosa, infectious eye diseases, pathological processes and retinal injuries, inflammation of the optic nerve (neuritis) and other eye diseases.
+- Ophthalmic diseases - glaucoma (increased intraocular pressure), myopia, retinitis pigmentosa, eye infections, pathological processes and retinal trauma, inflammation of the optic nerve (neuritis) and other eye diseases.

-- Pathologies of the central nervous system – arachnoiditis (inflammation of the meninges), brain cancer, pituitary tumors, multiple sclerosis, brain abscesses, meningitis.
+- Central nervous system pathologies - arachnoiditis (inflammation of the meninges), brain cancer, pituitary tumors, multiple sclerosis, brain abscesses, meningitis.

 - Vascular pathologies – aneurysm, atherosclerotic changes in the optic nerve, blockage of the central artery by a thrombus, increased intracranial pressure due to arterial hypertension, retinopathies of various etiology.

-- Genetic disorders – specific DNA mutations, which can be either acquired or congenital.
+- Genetic disorders are specific DNA mutations that can be either acquired or congenital.

-- Intoxication of the body – poisoning due to the intake of surrogate alcoholic beverages (methyl alcohol), narcotics, nicotine, influence of hazardous chemicals.
+- Intoxication of the body – poisoning due to the intake of surrogate alcoholic beverages (methyl alcohol), narcotics, nicotine, exposure to hazardous chemicals.

 - Infections – viral, bacterial or fungal diseases, including influenza.

-Optic nerves atrophy (ONA) is characterized by impaired blood flow in the smallest capillaries, a decrease in the size and death of the nerve fibers.
-The impairment of blood flow in vessels, which supply nerve structures, leads to oxygen deprivation (hypoxia) and unfavourable metabolic changes inside the cells.
+Atrophy of the optic nerves (ONA) is characterized by impaired blood flow in the smallest capillaries, a decrease in the size and death of nerve fibers.
+Disruption of blood flow in the vessels supplying the nerve structures leads to oxygen deficiency (hypoxia) and adverse metabolic changes within the cells.
 In turn, the information perceived by the retina reaches the brain in a distorted form.
 The development of atrophy occurs gradually.
-In 21% of cases the disease causes irreversible blindness and in 68% of cases it leads to disability.
+In 21% of cases, the disease causes irreversible blindness and in 68% of cases leads to disability.

 Types of pathology

-Optic nerve atrophy has many classifications, which are necessary for a more accurate diagnosis making.
+Optic atrophy has many classifications that are necessary for a more accurate diagnosis.

 Depending on the clinical picture, the following classifications are distinguished:

 - Primary (simple) atrophy develops as an independent disease.
-In this case, the optic disc has clear boundaries, although it is pale.
-This type is often characterized by a narrowing of the retinal vessels.
+In this case, the optic nerve head has clear boundaries, albeit pale.
+This type is often characterized by vasoconstriction of the retina.

-- Secondary atrophy occurs due to the concomitant disease, leading to the impairment of the optic nerve functions.
-The optic disc boundaries become blurred.
+- Secondary atrophy occurs due to a concomitant disease leading to dysfunction of the optic nerve.
+The boundaries of the optic nerve head become blurred.

-- Glaucomatous atrophy occurs in glaucoma and is accompanied by elevated intraocular pressure.
+- Glaucomatous atrophy occurs with glaucoma and is accompanied by increased intraocular pressure.